-The new Ferrari Purosangue is expected to be the first modern Ferrari to come with five seats, although it’s possible you’ll be able to get a set of two individual rear seats if you’d prefer – like those on the GTC4 Lusso.
+The new Ferrari Purosangue is expected to be the first modern Ferrari to come with five seats, although it’s likely you’ll be able to get a set of two individual rear seats if you’d prefer – like those on the GTC4 Lusso.

 New Ferrari Purosangue engine and driving

-It’s no known whether the Purosangue will be rear-wheel drive (like most other Ferrari models) or whether it’ll use a similar four-wheel-drive system as the outgoing GTC4 Lusso.
+It’s not known whether the Purosangue will be rear-wheel drive (like most other Ferrari models) or whether it’ll use a similar four-wheel-drive system as the outgoing GTC4 Lusso.
 Hybrid models may make use of a similar system to the SF90 supercar, where the V8 engine drives the rear wheels while electric motors power the front wheels.

 New Ferrari Purosangue SUV price and release date

 Ferrari’s first SUV isn’t expected to make its public debut until 2022.
 It’s possible that it could go on sale later that year, although (as with most Ferraris) you can bet that plenty of wealthy petrolheads have already posted blank cheques to the Ferrari factory to make sure their names are first on the list for this new SUV.

 If you’d rather wait for this new car to appear in showrooms, get ready to hand over at least £200,000 to park one on your driveway.

 Want to keep up to date with the latest news?

 Sign up for the carwow newsletter by entering your email address below to receive regular updates featuring our latest videos, reviews, news stories and blog posts from across the world of cars.
 You can unsubscribe from these emails at any time.